rikosintie/DevNetAssoc/chapter1/README.md

 Chapter 1 lays out why you should pursue the DevNet Associate certification.
 I will just say that automation isn't going away and if you stay in the field it's obvious that you are going to have to learn Python, Postman, and other tools of the developer.

 I earned my first Cisco CCNA in 2000.
-Back then there weren't many free or easily avaiable resources to help you out.
+Back then there weren't many free or easily available resources to help you out.
 But the times have changed!
-Cisco has built the DevNet program and offers hours of free videos, podcast, a GitHub repo, a reasonable priced ebook, print book combo that includes online flash cards and practice tests.
+Cisco has built the DevNet program and offers hours of free videos, podcasts, a GitHub repo, a reasonably priced ebook, print book combo that includes online flashcards and practice tests.

-I can honestly say that it feels like Cisco sees the DevNEt program as key to their success in a changing landscape.
+It feels like Cisco sees the DevNet program as key to its success in a changing landscape.

 I recommend that you spend an hour and watch this video before you start - [DevNet Associate Essentials Series – Episode 1](https://www.cisco.com/c/m/en_us/training-events/events-webinars/devnet-associate-part1.html)
 I listened at 1.25 speed and it was completely understandable.
 In the past, I just bought the book and crammed until I felt comfortable with every topic.
 But this video describes a much more efficient approach.